Welcome to Benchmark Litigation – the definitive guide to America's leading litigation law firms and lawyers.

 Research is conducted through extensive interviews with litigators, dispute resolution specialists and their clients to identify the leading litigators and firms.
 During these interviews, we examine recent casework handled by law firms and ask individual litigators to provide their professional opinions on peers and practitioners within their jurisdiction or practice area.

-In the United States we also conduct research into specific areas of the American disputes market, specifically Benchmark California, Benchmark Labor and Empoyment, Benchmark 40 and Under Hotlist and Benchmark Top 250 Women in Litigation.
+In the United States we also conduct research into specific areas of the American disputes market, producing relevant research content including lists such as the 40 & Under List and Top 250 Women in Litigation.

 Why take part?